les-tontons-crafters/xtrem-tdd/content/Flavours/no-primitive-types.md

 What if we want to apply specific logic to this address?
 At the moment, we cannot.

 Extension methods are not an option either because a `string` variable could contain anything.
-Just imagine we create a `public static bool ValidateEmail(this string email)` method.
+Just imagine we create a `public static bool ValidatePostalCode(this string postalCode)` method.
-How can you ensure the parameter is really an email?
+How can you ensure the parameter is really a postal code?
 Well, you can't.
-I could use this method from the `country` or `postalCode` variables.
+I could use this method from the `country` variable.

 ### Long list of primitive parameters is hard to understand and prone to errors
 ```csharp